rollup/rollup/docs/07-tools.md

 ```

 ### Deno
-If you like to run Rollup in you can use [esm.sh](https://esm.sh/) like so:
+If you like to run Rollup in Deno you can use [esm.sh](https://esm.sh/) like so:
 ```js
 import {rollup} from "https://esm.sh/rollup@2.61.1";